whosonfirst/go-redis-tools/README.md

     	The Redis port to connect to. (default 6379)
 ```

-Subscribe to a PubSub channel and print the result to `STDOUT` using the Go [log package](https://golang.org/pkg/log/) (other outputs to follow).
+Subscribe to a PubSub channel and print the result to `STDOUT` (other outputs to follow).
 For example:

 ```
 ./bin/subscribe -redis-channel debug
-2016/12/30 09:09:29 hello world
+hello world
 ```

 ## See also